david-rhee/Insight-Data-Engineering-Coding-Challenge/README.md

 ## Optional

-For big tweet.txt (~ 400 million tweets), you can split the tweet.txt into smaller files and run words_tweeted.py concurrently, and combine the results with words_tweeted_utils.py.
+For big tweet.txt, you can split the tweet.txt into smaller files and run words_tweeted.py concurrently, and combine the results with words_tweeted_utils.py.
 You can achieve this by using the Linux's split program (http://manpages.ubuntu.com/manpages/hardy/man1/avisplit.1.html).

 e.g.: